muzikbike/VanillaFixes/README.md

 # VanillaFixes

+(NOTE: All of this is quite outdated, but many of these issues still do exist in vanilla...
+I should really redo this some time soon.)

 This resource pack fixes the following texture and model issues:

 * https://bugs.mojang.com/browse/MC-68302 - Potted plants, repeaters, comparators, pumpkin/melon stems and brewing stands are shaded even though they should not be (will probably not be fixed in vanilla)